setterwars/Obsidian_sync/System and Networks administration/Lecture 3.md

 sudo, su.

-sudo - run a command as another user. su requires you to know the user's password, including root.
+sudo - run a command as another user. su frequires you to know the user's password, including root.
 ```
 $usseradd <username> - create a new user